juhnny/juhnny/README.md

 I'm a **Mobile app developer** based in Seoul, South Korea.

-🌤️ building my new app ✨LaundryDay✨ using Jetpack Compose, MVVM, and coroutines.
+🌤️ building my new app ✨**LaundryDay**✨ using Jetpack Compose, MVVM, and coroutines.

 It provides a Laundery Index(drying time index) and a dryint timer based on weather forecasts.

-🌱 Learning **Computer Science** to define and solve problems better.
+🌱 Learning Computer Science to define and solve problems better.

 🚀 I’m open to exciting **job opportunities**.
 Let’s connect!